Plantar Fasciitis – Breakdown of Causes, Prevention & Treatment

 Not all cases of foot pain are related to plantar fasciitis.
 While it is a common running injury, there are other potential causes for foot pain.
-A big reason why it’s important to receive a proper diagnosis for Plantar Fasciitis is that it requires different treatment methods than other foot injuries.
+A big reason why it’s important to receive a proper diagnosis is that it requires different treatment methods than other foot injuries.
 Be sure to rule out these other ailments before beginning treatment to avoid wasting your time and money:

 - Achilles Tendonitis: This is the injury most frequently confused with Plantar Fasciitis, causing pain and swelling around the back of the ankle.